xray-forge/xray-16-types/docs/guide/getting-started.md

 # Getting Started

-`xray16` provides TypeScript declarations, test helpers, and TypeScriptToLua plugins for Lua-visible X-Ray 16 APIs.
-Use it when compiling XRF game scripts from TypeScript, including with [stalker-xrf-engine](https://github.com/xray-forge/stalker-xrf-engine).
+`xray16` provides TypeScript declarations, Node test helpers, and TypeScriptToLua plugins for Lua-visible X-Ray 16 APIs.
+Use it to compile XRF game scripts from TypeScript, including with [stalker-xrf-engine](https://github.com/xray-forge/stalker-xrf-engine).

 ## Install